-- The Lower-Range Reading Test contains 60 questions with about 30 authentic passages.
-Each passage has up to 3 questions. - o The Lower-Range Listening Test contains 60 questions with 30 authentic passages.
-Each passage has two questions and is played twice. - Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
+- o The Lower-Range Reading Test contains 60 questions with about 30 authentic passages.
+Each passage has up to 3 questions. - o The Lower-Range Listening Test contains 60 questions with 30 o Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
 Approximately halfway through each test, examinees will be given a 15-minute break.
 The break does not count toward the test time.
-For both the Listening Test and the Reading test, examinees may take as much or as little time as they wish to answer the questions.
+For both the Listening Test and the Reading Test, examinees may take as much or as little time as they wish to answer the questions.
 Managing the time effectively is the examinee's responsibility.